KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 University entrance qualification (HZB)

-• Can be submitted later if not yet available (please note: mention in the letter of motivation and be sure to upload your Abitur certificate)
+• Please note: mention this in your letter of motivation and be sure to upload your high school diploma

 Certificate of enrollment: